Dental Services

 Lost Filling

-A lost filling can leave sharp edges and lead to cuts on the tongue and cheeks if left untreated.
+Dental fillings don't always last forever and may unexpectedly fall out while you’re chewing.
+A lost filling can leave sharp edges and lead to cuts on the tongue and cheeks.
 If there is no pain, use a temporary filling material from the pharmacy or dental orthodontic wax to smooth the edge over until you can visit your local dentist.
-If you are experiencing pain, contact your local dentist immediately.
+But, if you’re in pain, go to the dentist immediately.

 Soft Tissue Injuries